Decoding The Adapter Pattern

 Analogy: The Tale of the Universal Remote

-In software development world, the Adapter Pattern acts as this 'universal remote', connecting different interfaces without changing their core functions.
+Similarly, in software development, the Adapter Pattern acts as this 'universal remote,' facilitating communication between different interfaces without modifying their core functions.

 Real-world Example: Switching Media Services

-At Housemates, we rely on ImageKit for media services, leveraging its capabilities to make media readily available through a CDN.
-But what if we decide to switch to another service like Cloudinary?
-Manually replacing every instance of ImageKit in our codebase would be tedious and a clear violation of the Open-Closed Principle.
+Usually in my projects I utilize ImageKit for media services, leveraging its CDN capabilities.
+However, should we decide to switch to another service like Cloudinary, manually updating every ImageKit instance in our codebase would be impractical and violate the Open-Closed Principle.

-To address this, we can use the Adapter Pattern.
-First, we define a contract:
+To circumvent this, we employ the Adapter Pattern, starting with defining a contract:

 interface MediaInterface